Run StarGen

 Catalog

 Your first choice of options is whether you want to use a real star (or set of stars) to build your system(s) around.
-In the top row there is a menu offering three Catalog options: None, Dole and SolStation.
+In the top row, there is a menu offering three Catalog options: None, Dole and SolStation.
 If you select None, then you can either specify the stellar mass to use, or leave it to StarGen to generate a random mass.
 On the other hand, if you choose either Dole or SolStation, then a second menu will appear, allowing you to choose stars from the corresponding catalog.
 This will also disable the ability to specify a stellar mass.

 The Dole catalog consists of 15 stars listed by Stephen Dole in his book Habitable Planets for Man, upon which many elements of StarGen are based.
 These are the nearby stars that he suggested were most likely to have planets that could support human life.
 You can either choose an individual star from this catalog or generate a system for every star in the catalog.